decentralized-identity/sidetree/docs/protocol.md

 ## DIDs and Document Version URLs

 All state-modifying Sidetree operations (Create, Update, and Delete), upon successful completion, return as output a _version URL_ that serves as a unique handle identifying the version of the DID document produced by the operation; the handle is used as input parameters of future operations as discussed below.
-A version URL is of the form **did:stree:SHA256Hash** where *SHA256Hash* represents a hex encoded SHA256 hash value.
+A version URL is of the form **did:stree:Hash** where *Hash* represents a Base64URL encoded multihash value.
 The version URL is an emergent value derived from anchoring the update operation in the blockchain as described in [Section](#creation-of-a-sidetree-entity).

 The version URL output by the Create operation defines the newly created decentralized id (DID).
 In other words, a DID is simply the URL of the first version of its document.